Vacation Spotlight: Niagara Falls

 Tips for a great trip!

-*A spring trip will bring less crowds and cheaper hotel rates.
+*A spring trip will guarantee less crowds and cheaper hotel rates.

 *Tours are popular and sell out frequently.
 Avoid weekends and holidays.
 Buy tickets in advance online.